eworm-de/routeros-scripts/doc/mod/notification-ntfy.md

 Even authentication via access token is possible, adding it as password with a blank username.

+Also available is `NtfyServerToken` to add a bearer token for authentication.

 For a custom service installing an additional certificate may be required.
 You may want to install that certificate manually, after finding the [certificate name from browser](../../CERTIFICATES.md).